GOD’S WILL IS GOOD AND PERFECT

 1 John 2:17

-God calls upon us to do good, to renew our faith with every dawn, and to trust in Him no matter what is going on around us.
-Sometimes, this is hard.
-We become overwhelmed by external events and in our desperation to find answers, we try to take the reigns and attempt to wrest control from God.
+Sometimes, that’s hard.
+We become overwhelmed by external events, and in our desperation to find answers, we try to take the reins and attempt to wrest control from God.
 We do this because we fear, worry, and doubt.
 Our fear of the unknown often becomes so oppressive that we turn to the world for answers rather than patiently waiting on God’s timing and grace.

-Surrender is a hard concept for us for a reason.
+Surrender is hard for a reason.
 There’s evil in the world.
 Evil that does not want us to rely on God and that will do everything in its power to thwart and destroy us.
-But those are the moments falling to our knees and giving complete control over our lives to God is most needed.
-For it is only within the perfect will of God that we will be relieved of our burdens, doubts, and fears.
-It is only within the perfect will of God that we exist in communion with the Holy Spirit and in the abiding love of Christ.
+But those are the moments when falling to our knees and giving complete control over our lives to God is most needed.
+For it’s only within the perfect will of God that we’ll be relieved of our burdens, doubts, and fears.
+It is only within the perfect will of God that we exist in communion with the Holy Spirit and the abiding love of Christ.

 Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.